 We are looking for a single person or a couple who will help around the farm for one to two weeks.
 Most projects will be done with one of us, however there may be some independent tasks as well.
-We will tailor the help to your skills and the season.
+We will tailor the work to your skills and the season.

 The schedule will vary from day to day - most days will be about 5 hours of help, some may be longer and there will be days off each week.
 We would like someone who will be more like a member of the family.
-We welcome you to join us for meals.

 The ideal person would be comfortable with horses.
 The ability to ride is not necessary, however the opportunity to ride or learn to ride is possible.

 Given the current situation with Covid, we ask that you be very mindful before arriving at our farm.
 We are not around many people.